 Undo Recent Changes

-You can uninstall recent installed third-party applications from programs & Features.
+You can uninstall recently installed third-party applications from programs & Features.

 1. Navigate to Control Panel and Programs.